SeekingNirvana/Steve-Jobs-Tribute-HTML-CSS/README.md

 # Steve-Jobs-Tribute-HTML-CSS
-FreeCodeCamp Project, Using HTML CSS to create a Tribute Page.
+FreeCodeCamp Certification Project, Using HTML CSS to create a Tribute Page.